-Cows are inefficient, says one of the pioneers of laboratory grown meat.
-Naturally, this does not apply to cows per se, but we humans raise them for the production of meat, of which they yield only 15 grams for every 100 grams of vegetable protein they consume.
-Any discussion on the new technology of cultivated meat production brings to mind this reflection written by Winston Churchill in 1931: “With a greater knowledge of what are called hormones, i.e., the chemical messengers in our blood, it will be possible to control growth.
+For all these reasons, in the search for more sustainable alternatives, the biotechnology of in vitro meat cultivation has matured in recent decades, a development that is invariably accompanied by this reflection written by Winston Churchill in 1931: “With a greater knowledge of what are called hormones, i.e. the chemical messengers in our blood, it will be possible to control growth.
 We shall escape the absurdity of growing a whole chicken in order to eat the breast or wing, by growing these parts separately under a suitable medium.“

-After Churchill offered his vision, it was Dutch doctor Willem Van Eelen who in the 1950s scientifically investigated the idea of producing meat in vitro, although it was not until the 1990s that technological advances allowed the first steps to be taken.
-In 2005, the production of cultured meat made its way onto the pages of scientific journals, but two years earlier the biological artists Oron Catts and Ionat Zurr had already presented and tasted the first steak created with frog stem cells, as part of their Tissue Culture & Art Project in which they proposed “victimless meat.”
-In 2013, cultured meat made headlines with the presentation of the first hamburger created in vitro by Dutch professor Mark Post, a project financed by Google co-founder Sergey Brin and which cost 250,000 euros.
+After Churchill’s vision, it was the Dutch physician Willem van Eelen who in the 1950s scientifically investigated the idea of producing meat in vitro, although it was not until the 1990s that technological advances allowed the first steps to be taken.
+In 2005, the production of cultured meat made its way into the pages of scientific journals, but two years earlier, biological artists Oron Catts and Ionat Zurr had already presented and tasted the first steak created from frog stem cells, as part of their Tissue Culture & Art Project proposing “victimless meat.”
+In 2013, cultured meat made headlines with the unveiling of the first burger created in vitro by Dutch professor Mark Post, a project funded by Google co-founder Sergey Brin and costing €250,000.

-Replicating the texture of a meat bite
+Replicating the texture of a bite of meat

 Industrial scaling, the litmus test